Courses and Registration

 Course Waivers

-Waivers only will be given in extenuating circumstances and only if a course substitution is impractical.
-Waivers require the use of the course waiver form.
+Waivers will only be given in extenuating circumstances and only if a course substitution is impractical.
+Waivers require the use of the course substitution/waiver form which must be initiated by the student’s advisor.

 Waiver forms require: